-- c.
-Control lines - i.
-These are used to specify things like the nature and direction of the transfer. - ii.
-One special control line that may be present is a BUS CLOCK. - If it is present, all devices connected to the bus use this clock to synchronize their communication with each other. - An alternative is the use self-clocking data where egdes in the state change of data are also used to communicate clock information.
-(This is more common on serial busses) - In either case, note that the bus clock is separate and distinct from the internal clocks in various devices (e.g. the CPU). - 2.
-Devices may connect to the bus system through a separate interface or controller e.g. a system may include a disk controller that interfaces between the system bus and the disks.
+- In either case, devices may connect to the bus system through a separate interface or controller - e.g. a system may include a disk controller that interfaces between the system bus and the disks.
 Or, each device may include its own interface components.
-(E.g. IDE disks "integrated drive electronics".)
-The latter is almost always the case when busses are used to connect to external devices e.g. USB, Firewire. - 3.
+(E.g. IDE disks - "integrated drive electronics".)
+The latter is almost always the case when busses are used to connect to external devices - e.g USB, Firewire. - 2.
 It is quite common to find a single system having multiple buses.
-In this case, there is a central system bus, with adapters used to connect other busses to it. - Example: A given system may contain an internal bus, with one or more USB adapters connecting to one or more USB busses, as well as Firewire and Ethernet adapters. - B. The transfer of a piece of information between two devices on the bus involves a BUS TRANSACTION. - 1.
-For each bus transaction, one device on the bus is designated the BUS MASTER, and the other is designated the SLAVE.
-The master is the device that initiates the transaciton. - a.
-The master may the same device all the time, or provision may be made to allow different devices to become bus masters on different cycles. - i.
-CPU's are almost always masters. - ii.
-Memories are almost always slaves. - iii.
-IO devices are generally slaves when receiving commands or data from the CPU, but can be masters when interrupting the CPU or doing DMA transfers to/from memory.
+In this case, there is a central system bus, with adapters used to connect other busses to it. - Example: A given system may contain an internal bus, with one or more USB adapters connecting to one or more USB busses, as well as Firewire and Ethernet adapters.

+G. Implementation of a bus

+1. This is an interesting problem because, in general, it must be possible for different devices to drive a given line at different times.